tomeryeh/demo/cabble/docs/overview.md

  * drag your user where you want.

- Warning : because we use localstorage for saving user information you mus use differents browsers for test.
+ <b>Warning</b> : because we use localstorage for saving user information, you must use differents browsers for fakng different users.

 # Iconography